SyrusFarris/employee-tracker/README.md

 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+## How to Use
+    1. Download files from Repo
+    2. install npm init -y to create a new .json file
+    3. npm i
+    4. npm i inquirer@8.2.4
+    5. npm install --save mysql2
+    6. npm install console.table --save
+    7. make sure to run .sql file in mySQL workbench before running server.js so that tables are able to render
+    8. run node server.js
+    9. make sure server.js is connected to SQL before continuing
+    10. run through prompts as required

+## Difficulties
+I got this to work on my laptop (mac) but am having trouble getting it work on my pc.
+For the sake of time Im just turning in code.
+And will come back around to figure out how to make it work properly and record.